-Learn skills for success in the fashion industry.
+Centre for Continuing Studies School of Music Centre for Technology Centre for Design School of Arts and Sciences Centre for Business Studies School of Health Studies School of Language Studies School of Hospitality Centre for Transportation Trades School of Instructor Education Learn skills for success in the fashion industry.
 Join our sought-after graduates to work in design, pattern-making, manufacturing, film or theatre.
-Choose from a variety of specialty courses.
-Fashion Arts Certificate Programs:

-Fashion Design Pattern-Making Garment-Construction Coming Soon!
-Fashion Arts Diploma Program Fashion Arts Advanced Certificate Program Fashion Merchandising Associate Certificate Program Check out our evening, weekend and daytime offerings inside.
-For more information call 604.443.8484 or visit www.vcc.ca Centre for Continuing Studies School of Music Centre for Design School of Hospitality and Business School of Health Sciences School of Arts, Sciences and Language Studies Centre for Technology Centre for Transportation Trades School of Instructor Education
+We are excited to announce the launch of the new two-year full-time Fashion Arts diploma program slated to start in fall 2007.
+Build your portfolio now by taking some of the core courses or join our certificate programs to ladder into the new diploma program.
+Fashion Arts Advanced Certificate Program Fashion Arts Certificate Programs: Fashion Design Pattern-Making Garment Construction Fashion Merchandising Associate Certificate Program Check out our evening, weekend and daytime offerings inside.
+For more information call 604.443.8484 or visit www.vcc.ca/FashionArts

 INFO NIGHT

-APRIL 19, 2006 4:30 - 6:30 PM
+OCTOBER 4, 2006 4:30 - 6:30 PM

 Vancouver Community College.
 150 programs.
 One night.
 Everything you need to know.

 Health Sciences

 Art & Design

 First-year University

 Music

 Continuing Studies

 English as a Second Language

+Hospitality

-Hospitality & Business
+Business

 Technology & Trades

 High School & Upgrading

-Instuctor Education
+Instructor Education